-There are many opportunities that may arise where you could find yourself with a young horse needing to be started.
-You may have traded for one in a business deal, or maybe you bred your favorite mare.
-You might have needed more of a challenge or your older horse was in need of retirement.
+If you already own horses, maybe you bred your favorite mare.
+It’s always fun to think you need more of a challenging horse or sadly, maybe your older horse was in need of retirement.
 There are also times when an older horse needs a tune-up.

 So, who do you turn to when you find yourself in need of horse training but you don’t feel your own horse riding and training skills are up to par?
 That is a very good question.

-You do your research and find out that one trainer specializes in English, dressage and jumping, one has trained horses for show in western pleasure and reining, one is a very young, just out of high school aspiring trainer, another is a day working cowboy who gives horses a lot of exposure and outside riding, and the last one is an older fellow who rides western and can get a really good handle on the horses he rides.
+You do your research and find out that one trainer specializes in English, dressage, and jumping, one has trained horses for show in western pleasure and reining, one is a very young, just out of high school aspiring trainer, another is a day working cowboy who gives horses a lot of exposure and outside riding, and the last one is an older fellow who rides western and can get a really good handle on the horses he rides.

 What do you do now and how do you choose which horse trainer is the right pick for you and your horse?

-For the sake of this article, we are going to assume that these trainers are all upstanding horse lovers and are known to be safe, gentle and not abusive to horses and will not use horse training tricks on you or your horse.
+For the sake of this article, we are going to assume that these trainers are all upstanding horse lovers and are known to be safe, gentle, and not abusive to horses and will not use horse training tricks on you or your horse.

 This is just a reminder to be cautious of expecting too much out of a young horse or of promises made by trainers of what can be accomplished in 30 days.
 If you are interested in learning more about conditioning a horse’s back, please watch this video about developing your horses back and you will see the importance from a scientific point of view.

-Are you still in the looking phase of purchasing a horse?
+Are you still in the “looking phase” of purchasing a horse?
 Read these articles to help you out:

 But if you are ready to choose a trainer, below are several factors that you should think about before making your decision.